freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-35-circular-primes.english.md

           continue;
         }
         else if (!primes[x]) {
-          // If the rotated value is 0 then its not a ciruclar prime, break the loop tmp = 0;
+          // If the rotated value is 0 then its not a circular prime, break the loop tmp = 0;
           break;
         }